 - Remove from heat and rinse under cold water to remove excess salt and to stop the cooking process.

-- Heat the oil in a heavy based pan and add the mustard seeds, onions, curry leaves and green chilies and fry over high heat until the onions soften.
+- Heat the oil in a heavy-based pan and add the mustard seeds, onions, curry leaves and green chillies and fry over high heat until the onions soften.

 - Add the turmeric and mix well.